metafates/mangal/README.md

 # Type "mangal formats" to show more information about formats
 format = "pdf"

-# If false, then OS default pdf reader will be used
+# If false, then OS default reader will be used
 use_custom_reader = false
 custom_reader = "zathura"